megamattzilla/secure-deliver-optimize-genai/docs/class3/class3.rst

 Suggested sample question ask to the RAG chatbot

 ..
 Note::
-   AI response is non-deterministric.
+   AI responses are non-deterministric.
 It means that give the same input, it can produce different output at different times - no gurantee to be consistent and can vary depending on internal factors within the model, like the order of data processing or random initilization.
 Hence, sometimes, you may need to ask twice for the language model to give an answer.
+For example "who is chris wong" may need to ask twice to the chatbot.

 .. code-block:: bash